DasLaboratory/generator-krypgrund/README.md

 ## Notes On Windows

 ![big-gulp-on-windows](/_assets/big-gulp-on-windows.jpg)
 Node.js projects on Windows are a curious animal.
 And I can't call myself a Windows power user anymore.
 Not by a long shot.
-But I managed to successfully install the 'krypgrund' development environment under different circumstances and run [Big Gulp™](https://www.npmjs.com/package/@das.laboratory/gulp-plugin-interactive):
+But I managed to successfully install the 'krypgrund' development environment under different circumstances and run [Big Gulp™](https://www.npmjs.com/package/@das.laboratory/gulp-plugin-interactive).

+##### I tried the following terminal emulators

+-   using [Cmder](https://cmder.net/) (v1.3.18 that "full version")
+-   using the normal [cmd.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/cmd) Command Prompt
 -   using [Ubuntu v20.04](https://ubuntu.com/wsl) running in [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) (WSL 2 v5.4.72 I think.
 Not easy to say for sure.)
 -   using [Windows PowerShell 5.1](https://docs.microsoft.com/en-us/powershell/) (v5.1.19041.1151)
 -   using [PowerShell 7](https://github.com/PowerShell/PowerShell) (v7.1.40)

+Enough for a quick proof of concept, I'd say.

+All running in [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701) (v1.10.2383.0).

+**Note:** Make sure to check that page out!
+That crazy video is the weirdest overstatement for a terminal emulator I've ever seen!
+Ever!
+Seems almost ironical! 😄
+...
+Well, there is [eDEX-UI](https://github.com/GitSquared/edex-ui) of course. 🤔

+Anyways...

-When it comes to Node.js it was
+##### When it comes to Node.js I had

 -   [Node.js](https://nodejs.org/) v14.17.0
 -   [npm](https://docs.npmjs.com/about-npm) v7.24.0